MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-sandbox-environments.md

 <!-- ![In-client Designer.](./media/across-sandbox/sandbox-inclient-designer.png) -->

-## <a name="see-related-microsoft-trainingtrainingmodulesadmin-online-dynamics--business-central" />See related [Microsoft training](/training/modules/admin-online-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulesadmin-online-dynamics-365-business-central" />See related [Microsoft training](/training/modules/admin-online-dynamics-365-business-central/)

 ## <a name="see-also" />See also